-Although only about 7,000 people actually live on the island, visitors from the mainland hop over on ferries that leave regularly from Naples and Sorrento.
-Ferries dock at the Marina Grande, and passengers then head inland via funicular or bus.
-The island’s two main towns, Capri and Anacapri, can get crowded, but it’s always possible to break away from the bustle by heading away from the main resorts, where the islands jagged coast and rolling green interior provide the perfect place for strolling and exploring.
+Although only about 7,000 people live on the island, visitors from the mainland hop over on ferries that regularly leave from Naples and Sorrento.
+Boats dock at the Marina Grande, and passengers then head inland via funicular or bus.
+The island’s two main towns, Capri and Anacapri, can get crowded.
+Still, it’s always possible to break away from the bustle by heading away from the main resorts, where the islands jagged coast and rolling green interior provide the perfect place for strolling and exploring.

-Capri’s biggest attraction is, beyond doubt, the beautiful ‘Grotta Azzurra’ or Blue Grotto, a sapphire sea cave that for all its hype is still a majestic work of nature.
+Capri’s biggest attraction is, beyond doubt, the beautiful ‘Grotta Azzurra’ or Blue Grotto, a sapphire sea cave that, for all its hype, is still a majestic work of nature.
 Yet this isn’t the island’s only cave.
-Other grottos score the coastline; some of them were used by the Romans as sanctuaries or meeting places.
-Hiking along the coast and to these grottos is an excellent way to spend a cool morning.
+Other grottos score the coastline; the Romans used some of them as sanctuaries or meeting places.
+Hiking along the coast and to these grottos is an excellent way to spend a morning.

 Although not brought to fame until Emperor Tiberius built summer palaces here (and foreshadowed a tourism industry that still goes strong today), Capri’s history dates to the Bronze Age, when Capri may have been joined to the mainland.
 Throughout its history, Capri was often subject to pirate attacks and was always considered under the control of Naples.